Kron4ek/Conty/README.md

 ## How to create your own Conty executables

 If you want to create Arch-based container, then use the **create-arch-bootstrap.sh** script.
+If you want to use any other distro, then you need to manually obtain it from somewhere.
 Root rights are required for this step, because chroot is used here.

 ```
 ./create-arch-bootstrap.sh